-The beloved story of a deer in the forest reaches a new generation of readers with a fresh new look.
+Bambi is the beloved story of a deer in the forest reaches a new generation of readers with a fresh new look.
 Bambi’s life in the woods begins happily.
 There are forest animals to play with and Bambi’s twin cousins, Gobo and beautiful Faline.
 But winter comes, and Bambi learns that the woods hold danger–and things he doesn’t understand.

 Then there is Man.
 He comes to the forest with weapons that can wound an animal.
 Bambi is scared that Man will hurt him and the ones he loves.
 But Man can’t keep Bambi from growing into a great stag himself, and becoming the Prince of the Forest.

 #8.
-Barry The Fish With Fingers by Sue Hendra
+Barry the Fish with Fingers by Sue Hendra

 Fish come from all over the ocean to see Puffy the Puffer Fish’s amazing bubbles.
 Big bubbles, small bubbles, square bubbles …they’ve never seen anything quite so amazing, that is until Barry arrives on the scene.